 Marble vs. Quartz Marble, as a natural stone has long been used as countertop material because of its elegance and the amazing look it provides to one’s Kitchen.
 However, as with every material,

 Quartz Countertops have always been the deal-breaker when buying a new house.
 Having a remodeled kitchen has a few positive effects on your home.
 First is House Value.
 A renovated kitchen can boost your House Value making it a smart investment for the future.
-Second is adding attractiveness.
+The second is adding attractiveness.

-Using granite and marble for flooring your house, bathroom and kitchen countertops is obvious these days especially if you are buying a new house.
+Using granite and marble for flooring your house, bathroom, and kitchen countertops are obvious these days especially if you are buying a new house.
 However one often gets confused when asked to differentiate between the two.
-Both granite and marble are poles apart and their difference is age old especially when it comes to their origin
+Both granite and marble are poles apart and their difference is age-old especially when it comes to their origin

 Granite is a natural choice for the kitchen, unlike other solutions such as porcelain, quartz or marble, which are based on synthetic (processed) stone

 People love to put tons of effort into the appearance of their home.
 Now, arguably one of the most important aspects of any home is the kitchen.
 It is the room that can provide you with precious family time, allow you to socialize with friends or relax on your own while cooking.
 It’s the epitome of versatile.
 So, this is why people take their time to deeply consider how they design their kitchen